 If your betta’s color has changed significantly, they are likely unwell.
 If it’s slightly dull in color, your betta might be aging.
 On the other side, if your betta’s scales are changing color, it might be due to the marble gene.

-Marble gene induces color changes in betta at any point of their life, and it’s fascinating to watch.
+The marble gene induces color changes in betta at any point in their life, and it’s fascinating to watch.
 Betta’s fins and body progressively lose their color and then take on a whole random different look.

 Color changes due to aging are a gradual process.
 This subtle color shift is only noticeable when you look back at an old video or image of your fish.

 However, a major color change may indicate a severe sickness and is a warning sign for something likely to be fatal if it is not treated.